eclipsesource/jsonforms/README.md

 * Watch: `npm run dev`, point your browser to `http://localhost:8080/webpack-dev-server/`

 ## How to run the examples
-JSONForms ships with a couple of examples which dependencies are managed via bower, hence you'll first need to run the following commands from the project root directory:
+JSONForms ships with a couple of examples.
+The examples' dependencies are managed via bower, hence you'll first need to run the following commands from the project root directory: